flask-restful/flask-restful/docs/fields.rst

     '{"billing_address": {"line 1": "123 fake street", "line 2": null, "state": "NY", "zip": "10468", "city": "New York"}, "name": "bob", "shipping_address": {"line 1": "555 nowhere", "line 2": null, "state": "NY", "zip": "10468", "city": "New York"}}'

 This example uses two ``Nested`` fields.
-The ``Nested`` constructor takes a dict of fields to render as sub-fields.input The important difference between the ``Nested`` constructor and nested dicts (previous example), is the context for attributes.
+The ``Nested`` constructor takes a dict of fields to render as sub-fields.
+The important difference between the ``Nested`` constructor and nested dicts (previous example), is the context for attributes.
 In this example, ``billing_address`` is a complex object that has its own fields and the context passed to the nested field is the sub-object